k78ma/quartz/content/Calculus/Gradient Vector.md

 >The above definitions are for functions of 3 variables, but of course this extends to any number of variables ^gradvec

+**The gradient always points in the direction of maximum increase.**

 Some nice facts about the gradient vector:
 >[!theorem] Theorem: Maximum Rate of Change
 >The maximum value of $D_{\vec{u}}f(\vec{x})$ (and hence the maximum rate of change of the function $f(\vec{x})$) is given by $\mid \mid \nabla f(\vec{x}) \mid \mid$ and will occur in the direction given by $\nabla f(\vec{x})$.